aouazad/Ouazad_Kahn_2022/02_evidence_of_data_errors_in_LPW_2024_Table_7/Readme.md

 Step 2: Run the scripts download_LPW_RFS_Dataverse.sh and download_OK_RFS_Dataverse.sh, which automatically download the *official* files.

-The RFS Dataverse of LPW was posted in August 2023.
+The RFS Dataverse of LLPW was posted in August 2023.
 The RFS Dataverse of OK was posted in December 2021.

 Step 3: Run 01_evidence_of_excluded_ZIPs_in_LPW.R.
 Read the output.